OliverColeman/ahni/README.txt

 Coleman, O.J.: Evolving neural networks for visual processing, BS Thesis.
 University of New South Wales (2010).
-The Object Recognition experiments in the package com.anji.experiments.objectrecognition correspond to those described in this report (the robot navigation experiments have been removed, contact me to get the code for these).
+The Object Recognition experiments in the package ojc.ahni.experiments.objectrecognition correspond to those described in this report (the robot navigation experiments have been removed, contact me to get the code for these).